Pets in public housing

 Read more about alterations and additions.

-You cannot keep livestock in public housing.
+You can't keep livestock in public housing.

 - chickens and other poultry